php-service-bus/service-bus/README.md

 ## Security

-If you discover any security related issues, please email [`dev@async-php.com`](mailto:dev@async-php.com) instead of using the issue tracker.you discover any security related issues, please email [`dev@async-php.com`](mailto:dev@async-php.com) instead of using the issue tracker.
+If you discover any security related issues, please email [`dev@async-php.com`](mailto:dev@async-php.com) instead of using the issue tracker.

 ## License